0xProject/EIPs/EIPS/eip-tbd.md

 One example use-case for requesting a state trie diff is efficiently tracking an arbitrarily large set of Ethereum balances.
 ETH transfers do not emit events and so there are currently only two ways to update ETH balances when a new block is mined: re-fetch all ETH balances for all addresses of interest or request traces for every transaction within the block, and re-fetch balances for all addresses involved.
 The former is simple but neither way is efficient.

-With `eth_getStateDiff`, a single JSON-RPC request will return all ETH balances modified by all transactions within a single block.
+With `eth_getStateDiff`, a single JSON-RPC request will return all ETH balances modified by all transactions within a block range.
 Simple and efficient.

 #### Arbitrary state watching